What is a Typical Home Water Flow Rate?

 Do you want to filter out chlorine/chloramines, or do you also want to tackle fluoride and mercury?
 Do you want your bath to be free from contaminants or just your kitchen faucet?

-IAPMO is an independent nonprofit testing organization that certifies to NSF International standards.
+NSF, WQA, and NSF are all independent testing organizations that test and certify products to specific national or international standards.
+Those standards are most often set by NSF.
 If a filtration or softening system is IAPMO certified to NSF/ANSI Standard 44, for example, this means that the performance of the system is confirmed to testing standards in a lab.
-Certifications have to meet an efficiency rate of 85 percent or greater in order to pass and receive certification status and they are a surefire way to make sure that the product you’re investing in will help give you access to clean, healthy water, regardless of environmental factors or household size.
+Certifications have to meet an efficiency rate of 85 percent or greater in order to pass and receive certification status, and they are a surefire way to make sure that the product you’re investing in will help give you access to clean, healthy water, regardless of environmental factors or household size.